tam17aki/ace-isearch/README.md

 [`avy`](https://github.com/abo-abo/avy) and
 [`helm-swoop`](https://github.com/ShingoFukuyama/helm-swoop) or [`swiper`](https://github.com/abo-abo/swiper/).

-The "default" behavior can be summrized as:
+The "default" behavior can be summarized as:
 - L = 1     : `ace-jump-mode` or `avy`
 - 1 < L < 6 : `isearch`
 - L >= 6    : `helm-swoop` or `swiper`